tooljump/tooljump/docs/docs/writing-integrations/integrations-code-execution.md

 ## Cache

 A global `cache` object is available in integration code for operation-level caching.
-This is the same cache instance used by Tooljump for integration result caching and is namespaced per integration automatically.
+This is the same cache instance used by ToolJump for integration result caching and is namespaced per integration automatically.

 - get: `await cache.get(key)`  -  returns the cached value or `undefined`
 - set: `await cache.set(key, value, ttlSeconds)`  -  stores a value with an explicit TTL in seconds